cmu-sei/iides/examples/example1.md

   - Online Forum (*4*) &mdash; Private or public forum accessed via the Internet
   - Personal Email (*5*) &mdash; An email account the organization does not control or monitor
 - **`Description`**:
- Schulte used a personal email account to exfiltrate classified CIA information from the organization's database server to his personal computer.
+ Griffin used a personal email account to exfiltrate classified agency information from the organization's database server to his personal computer.

 ## TTP

 - **`Id`**:
  ttp--a154e814-aa3a-411e-ae79-79ceba48e79b
 - **`Date`**:
- 2016-04-20T14:00:00Z
+ 2002-04-20T14:00:00Z
 - **`Sequence num`**:
  2
 - **`Observed`**: